Duke Xian of Qin (725–704 BC)

-Duke Xian of Qin (秦憲公 (Qín Xiàn Gōng), 725–704 BC) was from 715 to 704 BC the eighth ruler of the Zhou Dynasty Chinese state of Qin that eventually united China to become the Qin Dynasty.
-His ancestral name was Ying (嬴), and Duke Xian was his posthumous title.
-His title was recorded as Duke Ning of Qin (秦寧公) in the Records of the Grand Historian by Han Dynasty historian Sima Qian, but inscriptions on excavated bronzes from the era have proven that "Ning" (寧) was a miscopy of the correct character "Xian" (憲).
+Duke Xian of Qin (秦憲公 (Qín Xiàn Gōng), 725–704 BC), personal name unknown, was a duke of the state of Qin during the Eastern Zhou dynasty.
+His posthumous name was recorded as Duke Ning of Qin (秦寧公) in the Records of the Grand Historian by Western Han historian Sima Qian, but inscriptions on excavated bronzes from the era have proven that "Ning" (寧) was a miscopy of the correct character, "Xian" (憲).

 Accession to the throne

 Duke Xian succeeded his grandfather Duke Wen of Qin, who ruled for 50 years and died in 716 BC.
 Duke Xian was made the crown prince after his father predeceased Duke Wen in 718 BC.
 His father was given the posthumous title Duke Jing of Qin (秦竫公) although he never ascended the throne.

 Reign

 In 714 BC, the second year of Duke Xian's reign, the Qin capital was moved to Pingyang (平陽, in present-day Baoji, Shaanxi).
 The next year Qin defeated the Rong state of Bo (亳), whose king escaped to the Rong homeland.

 In autumn 708 BC Qin attacked the minor state of Rui, but was defeated.
 Qin returned in winter with the army of King Huan of Zhou, defeated Rui, and captured Wan, Count of Rui.